 On analyzing the collected firearms, Larry Fletcher found out that most of the shooter was using modified pistols to shoot faster.

 There was no way Larry Fletcher can use a pistol alone to point out the firearm that kills Trey Cooley.

 Note: When only bullet and firearm are available for comparison (no cartridge case) the most important identification markers are the land and groove marks and twisting over the bullet.

 The reason the Magic bullet travels that far while penetrating two walls and ricocheting through the ceiling was its manufacturing design and use of a high powdered charge.

 Larry Fletcher stated that shooters were using a high amount of gun-powder that created extremely high temperatures during the firing of the gun that melted some of the distinguishing marks.

 I think Larry Fletcher means to say that:

 - The bullets were hard that resist marking from rifling in the barrel.

-- And even if the marks on the surface were made when the bullet was traveling through the barrel, high pressure generate by too much gun powder forces high-temperature gases these land and grooves and smudges the marking over the bullet.
+- And even if the marks on the surface were made when the bullet was traveling through the barrel, high pressure generate by too much gunpowder forces high-temperature gases these land and groove and smudges the marking over the bullet.

 What are the distinguishing marks on the bullet?
 Land and grooves marking (rifling marking), angle of twist, and color-coded tips are the most common comparison marks used by forensic experts.